DrDougPhD/local-bittorrent-file-finder/README.md

 ----------------------

 It won't rename your files, and won't set them up for immediate re-seeding. lbff only provides you with the information for finding files that can be reseeded.

-If you're interested in minimizing the amount of effort that is required to reseed your previously lost files, check out Allogamy for a GUI application or Putlog for a command line application.